ainafp/FVTool/Examples/example_fibercup_3D.md

 [meshstruct, D, M, RHSbc] = computeDiffusionMatrix3D(im, size(im));
 [potentials, mask_index] = computePotentials3D(D, meshstruct, M, RHSbc);
 ```
 Now you have computed the potentials.
-To look at the conductance and plot the results interactively, run:
+To look at the conductance and plot the results interactively, choose a dimension ('3' indicates the z dimension) and a slice to plot, and run:
 ```
+dimension = 3;
+slice = 2;
-interactiveConductance3Dslice(fa, [Nx,Ny,Nz], potentials, mask_index, 3, 2);
+interactiveConductance3Dslice(fa, [Nx,Ny,Nz], potentials, mask_index, dimension, slice);
 ```
 An FA image will appear.
 <p align="center">